-Kwik is R-Truth, which is what I'll be referring to him as more than likely.
-Eddie is IC Champion and Dean is Light Heavyweight Champion.
-I would call this Team DX but they're not together anymore.
 Saturn and Gunn get things going here but it's quickly off to Chyna for a double suplex.
 Chyna pounds away in the corner as we're waiting on the Eddie vs. Chyna showdown.
 A powerslam gets two on Saturn and there's the handspring elbow but Saturn catches her.
-A DDT puts Saturn down but everything breaks down.
+Chyna comes back with a DDT to drop Saturn but everything breaks down.
 Eddie hits Chyna in the back with a title belt and Saturn gets the easy pin.

-Roadie comes in next but gets suplexed down almost immediately.
+Dogg comes in next but gets suplexed almost immediately.
 Off to Eddie who pounds away and dropkicks Dogg's knee out.
 Dean comes in but it's quickly back to Eddie for a slingshot hilo onto the knee.
-Eddie goes up but runs his mouth too long, allowing Roadie to superplex him down.
+Eddie goes up but runs his mouth too long, allowing Dogg to superplex him down.
 There's the hot tag to Billy who immediately charges into a triple team in the Radicals' corner.
 Smart guy that Billy.
 Billy fights them off and takes over on Eddie with a gorilla press and the One and Only (sleeper drop) for the pin and elimination.

-Off to Dean vs. Truth with the latter flipping out of a hip toss.
-Truth tries a Downward Spiral but Dean falls backwards instead.
-Eh they screwed that one up.
-Off to Benoit who wants nothing to do with the hipping and the hopping so he Germans the tar out of Truth for the pin to make it 3-2.
+Off to Dean vs. Kwik with the latter flipping out of a hip toss.
+Kwik tries a Downward Spiral but Dean falls backwards instead.
+Wow they screwed that one up.
+Benoit comes in but wants nothing to do with the hipping and the hopping so he Germans the tar out of Kwik for the pin to make it 3-2.
 Off to Saturn vs. Road Dogg with the former taking over.
 Dean suplexes Dogg down for two and it's back to Saturn for a northern lights suplex to get us down to Saturn/Benoit/Malenko vs. Billy.

 Billy gets to fight Dean first with the Radicals taking over quickly.
 Benoit low bridges Billy but Saturn accidentally superkicks Benoit on the floor.
 Back in the ring Dean ducks his head and the Fameasser makes it 2-1.
-A Jackhammer gets two on Saturn as Benoit makes the save.
-Benoit hits the Swan Dive for two and the Wolverine is shocked on the kickout.
-Benoit is sent to the apron and Gunn tries to suplex him back in, only for the Warrior/Rude ending with Saturn tripping Billy and holding his foot for the pin.
+A Jackhammer gets two on Saturn with Benoit making the save.
+Benoit hits the Swan Dive for two is shocked on the kickout.
+Chris is sent to the apron and Gunn tries to suplex him back in, only for the Warrior/Rude ending with Saturn tripping Billy and holding his foot for the pin.

 Rating: C. This was fine but it never got to be anything interesting.
-Truth never worked in the WWF in his original run and the whole tandem rapping thing with Road Dogg didn't work at all.
+Kwik's original run with the company never worked and the whole tandem rapping thing with Road Dogg didn't work at all.
 Gunn was into that awkward singles stage of his which never worked the way the company wanted it to.
 Not bad here but it was nothing better than fine.

-Rock is here and doesn't want to chat with Lillian.
+Rock is here and doesn't want to be interviewed by Lillian Garcia.

 Jericho talks about a beast that is about to explode, meaning himself against Kane.
 Jericho spilled coffee on Kane and made burn remarks, setting up this feud.
-Unfortunately Jericho didn't get the Sanka on a Pole match.
+Unfortunately Jericho didn't get the Sanka on a